Brood (comics): Fictional species biography

 Years later, Kree warrior Mar-Vell, has been ordered to make contact with the stranded Grand Admiral Devros on a planet in the Absolom Sector, a region known to be infested with Brood, Mar-Vell's team, which includes the medic Una and Colonel Yon-Rogg, was ambushed by Brood warriors after landing on the planet and taken prisoner by the Brood-infected Devros.
 The colony's Brood Queen impregnates each captive with Brood embryos, but Mar-Vell and Una manage to escape, destroy both leaders of the Brood colony, and ridding themselves of their infections using Una's modified omni-wave projector which had been designed to eliminate Brood embryos.
 After rescuing Colonel Yon-Rogg, the trio escape the planet and are rescued by the Shi'ar royal Deathbird.

-Deathbird later allies with The Brood to gain their help deposing her sister Lilandra as ruler of their empire.
-As a reward for their help, Deathbird gives the Brood Lilandra, the X-Men, and the powerless Carol Danvers, along with Fang of the Imperial Guard, to use as hosts.
+Deathbird later allies with The Brood to gain their help deposing her sister Lilandra Neramani as ruler of their empire.
+As a reward for their help, Deathbird gives the Brood Lilandra, the X-Men, and Carol Danvers, along with Fang of the Imperial Guard, to use as hosts.
 The Brood infect the entire party, except for Danvers, who they perform experiments on because of her half-human/half-Kree genes.
 Wolverine's adamantium skeleton allowed his healing ability to purge him of the embryo, and he helps the others escape.
 He is unable to save Fang, who becomes a Brood warrior before they leave.

 The Brood Queen orders her forces to find them, until she is contacted by the Queen embryo that is implanted in Cyclops.
 It explains that the X-Men are returning to Broodworld.
-Resigned to their dooms, the heroes help the Acanti race recover the racial Soul, a supernatural force that must be passed from one Acanti leader ("The Prophet-Singer") to the next.
+Resigned to their dooms, the heroes help the Acanti recover the racial Soul, a supernatural force that must be passed from one Acanti leader ("The Prophet-Singer") to the next.
 The Soul is located in a crystalline part of the dead Acanti Prophet-Singer's brain.

-The Queen goes with her minions, and battles the X-Men, turning them into Brood warriors.
-The Prophet-Singer Soul is almost infected by the evil of the aliens, and Wolverine tries to mercy-kill his friends and the Queen but they are saved when Danvers, now a mighty being called Binary (due to experimentation), arrives and releases the Soul.
-Before it goes to its next host, the racial Soul cures the X-Men and Lilandra, and turns the Queen into a crystal statue.
-It also causes the Broodworld to explode, but the X-Men and their allies escape.
-Some of the Brood also manage to escape before the planet explodes.
-The new Prophet-Singer then leads the Acanti to safety in deep space.
-Returning to Earth with the Starjammers, the X-Men defeat and detain the Brood Queen infecting Charles Xavier in the first Earth-based confrontation with the Brood.
-The advanced medical facilities at the Starjammers' disposal are able to transfer the consciousness of Xavier from the Brood Queen's body to a new cloned body, enabling Xavier to walk again.